What is SIP Trunking? A 2-Minute Explainer

 Extend Functionality with Value-Driven Add-Ons

 SIP trunking is a launchpad for building a tailored communications ecosystem.
-For IT leaders and resellers, access to powerful add-on features means you can offer clients more than just voice service.
+Access to powerful add-on features means you can offer clients more than just voice service.
 These enhancements help businesses unify workflows, improve user experience, and reduce the need for multiple disconnected tools.

 For example, integrated business texting allows teams to manage customer interactions across SMS and MMS channels, supporting both marketing and service needs from a single platform.
 Call detail records (CDR) give sales and operations leaders valuable insights into call activity, enabling data-driven performance tracking.